-The method of determining the baulk line and its position on the circuit is to be advised by the
+The method of determining the baulk line and its position on the circuit is to be advised by the Clerk of Course at the driver's briefing.

-44.09 Numbers
+44 09 Numbers

-Front and rear Number Plates will be displayed in combination that identifies the class for the kart driver.
+1. Front and rear Number Plates will be displayed in combination that identifies the class for the kart driver.

-Cadets (addendum 4, 2012) White Number on Red Plate
+Midgets White Number on Red Plate

 Rookies Red Number on White Plate

 Junior National Black Number on White Plate

 Senior Clubman Black Number on Yellow Plate

 KT Modified White Number on Red Plate

 Formula 100 White Number on Black Plate

-Sportsman Tag 125